Time Traveler (video game): Reception

 In Japan, Game Machine listed Time Traveler on their November 15, 1991 issue as being the eighth most-successful upright/cockpit arcade unit of the month.
 The game generated over $18 million in revenue in its arcade debut.

 British gaming magazine The One reviewed Time Traveler in 1991, calling the holographic effect "novel" and compares the structure of the game to Dragon's Lair, although stating "The difference is, Time Traveller does it better than ever before.
 All the action has been filmed using real actors ... and lavished with a considerable amount of expensive post-production special effects."
 The One furthermore praises the variety of the game, noting that the game can take twenty scenes to finish, but there are sixty in the game, allowing different playthroughs to play out differently, and expresses that this is an improvement over other laserdisc games.
 The One states that "Time Traveller plays well and is an exceptionally well polished piece of software.
 Although the gameplay isn't to my personal taste, a great many people will marvel at the 'hologram' effect, and have a great time getting the girl."

 The Amusement & Music Operators Association (AMOA) nominated Time Traveler for the "Most Innovative New Technology" award in 1992.

+The DVD release received confused and mocking review, being given the only 0/10 score in the Official UK PlayStation 2 Magazine.